jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 ## Jamulus.io Website

 The website at [jamulus.io](https://jamulus.io) is served using GitHub Pages.
-See Github's [privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for information relating to data collection and privacy.
-The website at [jamulus.io](https://jamulus.io) does not set tracking cookies.
+The Jamulus team have not constructed the website to set tracking cookies, but see Github's [privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for information relating to data collection and privacy overall.

 ## Jamulus Software